openedx/open-edx-proposals/oeps/oep-0011-bp-FED-technology.rst

 5. **JavaScript projects should publish a package.lock file**

-   **Rationale**: To keep dependencies up-to-date and builds consistent JavaScript projects should allow patch and minor upgrades in their package.json file and commit a package-lock.json file.
+   **Rationale**: To keep dependencies up-to-date and builds consistent, JavaScript projects should allow patch and minor upgrades in their package.json file and commit a package-lock.json file.
 The package-lock.json file will keep a full list of dependencies and their version, ensuring when built for deployments the